MSc in Biodiversity and Environmental Management: Career, Skills, Scope, Options, Outlook

 What are the career prospects for graduates of a Master of Science in Biodiversity and Environmental Management program?

 Graduates of a Master of Science in Biodiversity and Environmental Management program may go on to work in a variety of settings, including government agencies, non-profit organizations, research institutions, and private companies.
-They may be involved in environmental policy, resource management, and conservation efforts, and may have the skills and knowledge needed to address complex environmental issues and contribute to the development of sustainable solutions.
+They may be involved in environmental policy, resource management, and conservation efforts.
+They may have the skills and knowledge needed to address complex environmental issues and contribute to developing sustainable solutions.

 What are the basic eligibility requirements for a Master of Science in Biodiversity and Environmental Management program?